What are anchovies? loveFOOD investigates the much-maligned but transformative ingredient.

 READ MORE: Make your own chilli oil

 Dust off your blender to make seriously speedy anchovy snack.
-Tapenade with green or black olives is incredible spread on toast, crostini or crackers.
+Add a couple of fillets to this tapenade with black olives to spread on toast, crostini or crackers.
+Did you know you can also add anchovies to homemade pesto or ketchup for an extra layer of flavour?

 If you can handle whole anchovies, add them to pizzas or the classic French onion tart, pissaladière.

 Anchovies work very well in lamb dishes – they accentuate the meat's flavour without making it fishy.
-For a quick and satisfying supper have a go at lamb mince skewers with coriander dip, lamb cutlets with anchovy and herb butter or lamb cutlets with tapenade.
+For a quick and satisfying supper have a go at lamb mince skewers with coriander dip or lamb cutlets with anchovy and herb butter.
+If you're looking for a weekend project, try barbecued cumin lamb chops with anchovy butter, stuffed shoulder of lamb with cockles or roast lamb with salsa verde.

 READ MORE: What are capers and how do you use them?